The Methodology

 Approach

 Until 2026-05 the biodiversity asset was held at the static 2020 PREDICTS BII baseline across all four epochs because no public gridded future-scenario BII raster exists (Newbold/De Palma & Purvis 2018 publish only country aggregates, not rasters).
 The asset has now been swapped to a per-epoch BII proxy derived from LUH2 v2.1 land-state grids (Hurtt et al. 2020).
 Per cell: natural-land fraction = primf + primn + secdf + secdn (primary forested, primary non-forested, secondary forested, secondary non-forested), 20-year mean centred on each epoch from the SSP5-8.5 v2.1f file (2015–2100) and the v2.1e extension (2100–2300).
 LUH2 is the only public gridded land-state product that natively reaches 2300, matching the wet-bulb long-extension ensemble.
 The proxy is narrower in concept than species-abundance intactness but moves in the same direction — Newbold et al. 2015 (Nature 520:45) attribute the dominant BII signal to land-use change, the variable LUH2 carries.
 Cross-validation: GLOBIO 4 MSA SSP5-RCP8.5 2050 (Schipper et al. 2020) is conceptually closer to BII (true species abundance) but is published only for one future epoch; a future iteration may bias-correct the LUH2 proxy against GLOBIO at 2050.
-BII is not multiplied into the habitability composite — under the redesigned biodiversity-risk methodology (see Biodiversity Risk — methodology below), the LUH2 natural-land fraction at 2020 is used as the frozen Ncurrent input to the encroachment-pressure term, while per-epoch LUH2 panels remain visible here as transparency on the SSP5-8.5 land-use trajectory itself.
+Superseded 2026-05-29.
+The LUH2 natural-land-fraction proxy described above is no longer the biodiversity stakes layer: the redesigned biodiversity-risk methodology (see Biodiversity Risk — methodology below) now uses a dedicated bio_value term — canonical NHM BII v2.1.1 (species-abundance intactness) × endemism-weighted IUCN/BirdLife richness — and the encroachment term dropped its LUH2 Ncurrent mask entirely.
+The per-epoch LUH2 panels remain visible here only as transparency on the SSP5-8.5 land-use trajectory itself, not as an input to any index.

 Data Source LUH2 v2.1f (2015–2100) + v2.1e SSP5-8.5 extension (2100–2300); Hurtt et al. (2020), Geosci.
 Model Dev.
 13:5425.
 CC-BY 4.0.
 Static PREDICTS 2020 BII (v2.1.1) retained as a fallback per-epoch when LUH2 is unavailable.